 Photos & videos

 My standard fee is £45 per session.
-I am sometimes able to offer a consessions in cases of financial hardship.
+I am sometimes able to offer concessions in cases of financial hardship.
 I charge half the normal fees to cover client's holidays, ( for up to three weeks per year.)
-I work mainly in the day in Bristol and during the evenings in Bath.
-I currently have space in Bristol .

 Bath consulting room

 Counselling rooms at the Bath site are on the first floor, and reached by stairs.
+Disabled access may be possible if planned in advance.
 Access by trains and buses is good, and there are nearby car parks.

 The first meeting is an assessment session, and is a way in which I can get an idea of what you are hoping for and you can decide whether or not you would feel comfortable working with me.
 Occasionally I may feel that some other form of therapy would be more appropriate, and this would, if necessary, by discussed.